 Educator Concentration

-The Educator Concentration prepares residents for careers in clinical education and academic administration.
-This concentration provides support and opportunities for residents to develop skills in teaching, curriculum development, administration, and scholarly productivity.
+The Educator Concentration prepares residents in our program for careers in clinical education and academic administration.
+This concentration provides support and opportunities for our residents to develop skills in teaching, curriculum development, administration, and scholarly productivity.
 However, the concentration structure is flexible enough to allow residents to work on their individualized interests and find their own niche in academic psychiatry.

 Activities